Keeper-Wallet/Keeper-Wallet-Extension/README.md

 }
 ```

-Description of query return fields

-- `initialized` - boolean keeper initialized
-- `locked` - boolean keeper in wait mode
+Response fields:

+- `initialized` – boolean: Keeper Wallet is initialized.
+- `locked` – boolean: Keeper Wallet is locked (password required).
-- `account` – current account, if the user allowed access to the website, or null
+- `account` – current account if the user allowed access to the website, `null` otherwise.
-- `network` – current Waves network, node and matcher addresses
+- `network` – current Waves network, node and matcher addresses.
-- `messages` – signature request statuses
+- `messages` – signature request statuses.
-- `txVersion` – available transaction versions for each type
+- `txVersion` – available transaction versions for each type.

-Possible errors
+Possible errors:

-- `{ message: "Init Keeper Wallet and add account" }` – Keeper Wallet is not initialized
+- `{ message: "Init Keeper Wallet and add account" }` – Keeper Wallet is not initialized.
-- `{ message: "Add Keeper Wallet account" }` – Keeper Wallet accessed, but there are no accounts
+- `{ message: "Add Keeper Wallet account" }` – Keeper Wallet accessed, but there are no accounts.
-- `{ message: "User denied message" }` – the user denied the website operation with Keeper Wallet
+- `{ message: "User denied message" }` – the user denied the website operation with Keeper Wallet.

 #### notification

-Send message to keeper.
-Ypu can send message only 1 time in 30 sec for trusted sites with send permission.
+A method for sending a user a message from the site.
+You can send message only 1 time in 30 sec for trusted sites with send permission.

-`notification` facilitates input of the following data
+`notification` facilitates input of the following data:

-- `title` - string (20 chars max) (required field)
+- `title` – string, 20 chars max (required field).
-- `message` - string (250 chars max) (optional field)
+- `message` – string, 250 chars max (optional field).

-return Promise

 Example: